 Dubai is often portrayed as a playground, a land of opportunity bathed in golden sunshine.
 And it can be that.
-As with any home away from home, it can also feel isolating for expats who leave long-established family, friends and support networks behind in their home countries.
+But, as with any home away from home, it can also feel isolating for expats who leave long-established family, friends and support networks behind in their home countries.

 That sense of being alone can be compounded with dips in mental health.
 One in four of us is struggling with a mental health disorder—with the two main issues being Depression and Anxiety.

 If you’re experiencing major changes to your thoughts, feelings and behaviors.
 If the negative thoughts are persistent over time, and are impairing your personal and professional life, it’s likely you are suffering from a level of depression or anxiety.

 The good news is, there are quick wins that will have a noticeable impact almost immediately.
 There are also rigid frameworks, that we can point you towards, that are proven to have dramatic and lasting positive effects on mental health.

 We spoke to Dr. Saliha Afridi of LightHouse Arabia to set out some sensible, proactive, effective advice on how to feel good.